[Continued from, “(Part 2: My First Kiss)”]

 He spent the next few minutes complaining about how he never had any money, so I was surprised when he said he was taking me to Olive Garden.
 I had never been to this restaurant before and had always wanted to try it, but at that moment I was more ready to vomit than to eat a plate of spaghetti.
 Nevertheless, I ordered the cheapest item on the menu, took two bites of it and asked the waiter for a doggy bag.

 After a long and silent drive, we finally arrived at the dance hall, and I practically cried when I spotted my friends.
-After hugging each one of them like I was a soldier returning from war, I went in search of Frog to see if maybe he would ask me to dance.
+After hugging each one of them like I was a soldier returning from war, I reluctantly left them in search of Frog to see if maybe he would ask me to dance.

 I found him in a corner flirting with a blonde girl in a red dress.